This savory, warming chili is packed with flavorful ground beef and melt-in-your-mouth red kidney beans.

 Or, if you’re like me and don’t care much for football, you can eat this while watching your favorite Christmas movie – even though it’s only October and your spouse may likely judge you for it.
 Sigh, true story.

 It’s no secret that we are a chili loving household.
-I make chili all the time in all different ways.
-This Instant Pot beef and bean chili is different from the rest of the recipes on my blog in that this recipe calls for dried beans.
+I make chili all the time in many different ways.
+This instant pot beef and bean chili is different from the rest of the recipes on my blog in that this recipe calls for dried beans.
 Dried kidney beans to be exact.
-I typically bulk my chili up with vegetables but this time, I decided to make chili the traditional way using a few simple ingredients: meat, beans and tomatoes.
+I typically bulk my chili up with vegetables but today, I’m sharing a more traditional recipe using a few simple ingredients: meat, beans and tomatoes.
 This, my friends, is the chili of my childhood.

-This dish cooks very quickly in an Instant Pot, but it does require a little planning – you just need to remember to soak the beans overnight.
-I always soak beans overnight in cold water because it’s supposed to help reduce anti-nutrients and can also help with digestion.
+This dish cooks very quickly in an instant pot, but it does require a little planning – you just need to remember to soak the beans overnight.
+I always soak beans overnight in cold water because it’s supposed to help with digestion.
 Some people argue that soaking the beans doesn’t do anything.
 My mom has always soaked legumes as has her mom – it’s how I was taught.
 I realize that people are pretty split over whether to soak beans.
 You know where I stand, but feel free to do what you like!

 - 1 tablespoon oil or fat of choice

 - 1 pound ground meat

 - 1 jalapeno minced (remove seeds and rib for a less spicy chili), adjust to taste

 - Soak the kidney beans in cold water overnight.
 Drain, rinse and set aside for now.

 - Press the saute button and add the oil to the pot.
 Give it a minute to heat up, then add the ground meat, diced onion, jalapeno and garlic to the pot.
 Saute until the meat is browned.